iulibdcs/cushman_photos/README.md

 Recently, we were contacted by <a href="https://twitter.com/@jonvoss">Jon Voss</a> from <a href="http://www.historypin.com">HistoryPin</a> who had heard of our Cushman Collection and was keen on integrating all or parts of the collection into HistoryPin.
-Developed by the NFP, <a href="http://www.wearewhatwedo.org/">We Are What We Do</a>, in
+Developed by the Non-For-Profit, <a href="http://www.wearewhatwedo.org/">We Are What We Do</a>, in
 <a href="http://googleblog.blogspot.com/2012/03/google-and-historypin-launch-online.html">partnership with Google</a>,
 HistoryPin is a community-driven, collaborative digital history project that exposes our global cultural heritage, with an emphasis on place and space, via a platform that's conducive to mapping (or "pinning"), storytelling, and crowdsourcing our collective knowledge.

-As indicated above, the Cushman photos are a mesmerizing slice of life, time and space that has already captured the interests of so many people.
-The Cushman collection is an ideal contribution to HistoryPin, and we are, in turn, eager to share the Cushman Collection more broadly and benefit from the collective, communal knowledge.
+As indicated above, the Cushman photos are a mesmerizing slice of life that has already captured the interests of so many people.
+The Cushman collection is an ideal contribution to HistoryPin, and we are, in turn, eager to share the Cushman Collection more broadly and benefit from the collective, communal knowledge of HistoryPin users.

 To this end, though others interested in the Cushman metadata are welcome to it (see Terms of Use below), we include in this repository a CSV file of 15,190 rows of metadata, 14,425 records of which are currently published in the <a href="http://dlib.indiana.edu/collections/cushman/">Charles W. Cushman Photograph Collection</a>.
-This collection is <a href="http://webapp1.dlib.indiana.edu/cushman/projectInfo/catalogInfo.jsp">richly described</a> with every record containing geographic location information, at a minimum, at the city level.
+The collection is <a href="http://webapp1.dlib.indiana.edu/cushman/projectInfo/catalogInfo.jsp">richly described</a> with every record containing geographic location information, at a minimum, at the city level.